fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

 Reading a file is as easy as writing from a file.
-To open[]{#id326696613 .indexterm} a file for reading, we set the second parameter that is the access mode  to `"r"` instead of `"w"`.
+To open a file for reading, we set the second parameter that is the access mode  to `"r"` instead of `"w"`.
 To read the data from this file, we use the `read()` method of the `file handle` object.
 Create a script